-In a medium bowl, beat the cream cheese with yogurt and eggs until fluffy.
+In a medium bowl, beat the cream cheese with yogurt, sugar and eggs until fluffy.
 Beat in the corn starch, vanilla extract, lemon juice and zest.

 Carefully drape the shortcrust pastry in the prepared pan.
 Press the dough into the corners of the pan using your fingers, don’t trim off the edges.
 Prick the bottom with a fork, pour in cheese filling and add blueberries.
 You don’t need to push them into the batter, they will sink while the cake is baking.